-If desired, you can:

-• Choose to calculate which PressSync curves to use based on either a Robust or a Standard fit of your measured points.
+- a) If desired, you can set some curve fitting options in the dialog's top right area: - In PressSync Curve Fit, choose to calculate which PressSync curves to use based on either a Robust or a Standard fit of your measured points.

-See Curve Fitting Options on page 105 for more information.
+See Curve Fitting Options on page 108 for more information.

-• Choose to use either a standard or a flexible PressSync curve (select Flexible Curves).
+· Choose to use either a standard or a flexible PressSync curve (select Flexible Curves).